FourierFlows/GeophysicalFlows.jl/paper/paper.md

 [@Karrasch2020].
-Currently, `GeophysicalFlows.jl` is being used, e.g., (i) to test new theories for diagnosing turbulent energy transfers in geophysical flows [e.g. @Pearson2021], (ii) to compare different observational sampling techniques in these flows, (iii) to study the bifurcation properties Kolmogorov flows [@KolmogorovFlow], (iv) to study the genesis and persistence of the polygons of vortices present at Jovian high latitudes (Siegelman, Young, and Ingersoll; in prep)."
+Currently, `GeophysicalFlows.jl` is being used, e.g., (i) to test new theories for diagnosing turbulent energy transfers in geophysical flows [e.g. @Pearson2021], (ii) to compare different observational sampling techniques in these flows, (iii) to study the bifurcation properties of Kolmogorov flows [@KolmogorovFlow], (iv) to study the genesis and persistence of the polygons of vortices present at Jovian high latitudes (Siegelman, Young, and Ingersoll; in prep), (v) to study how mesoscale macroturbulence affects mixing of tracers [@QG_tracer_advection].

 # Acknowledgements

-We acknowledge discussions with Keaton Burns, Valentin Churavy, Cesar Rocha, and William Young.
+We acknowledge discussions with Keaton Burns, Valentin Churavy, Theodore Drivas, Cesar Rocha, and William Young.
 B. C. P. was supported by the National Science Foundation under Grant No. 2023721.
-We would also like to take a moment to remember Sean R. Haney (February 1987-January 2021) who left us a bit too early.
+We would also like to take a moment to remember our friend and colleague Sean R. Haney (February 1987 - January 2021) who left us a bit too early.

 # References